Britain's pro-EU carmakers say plants not at risk from 'Brexit'

 Several executives said that if Britain left the EU, future investments would depend on the kind of deal it struck with other European nations on issues such as trade.

-The chief executive of Jaguar Land Rover (JLR) (TAMO.NS), which built almost one in three of Britain's 1.5 million cars last year, said it was impossible to plan now for 'Brexit'.
+The chief executive of Jaguar Land Rover (JLR), which built almost one in three of Britain's 1.5 million cars last year, said it was impossible to plan now for 'Brexit'.

 "We don't know what kind of regulations we have to expect afterwards so in principle at the moment we only can guess and that's not a good basis for a decision-making process," said Ralf Speth, while affirming his commitment to Britain.